 Additional card fee: $25

-Only available in Alberta
+*Only available to residents of Alberta

-7. Capital One Secured Mastercard
+5. Capital One Secured Mastercard

 Annual fee: $59